 You can’t miss the Tirana Free Walking Tour.
 It’s a great way to start to wrap your mind around Tirana’s mind-boggling recent history, from a local who lived through the isolated Communist years.
 To learn more about the history, you can visit a hybrid history/art museum, Bunk’ART.
 It’s in a multi-story underground bunker that was the hideaway of former dictator Enver Hoxha.
 Be sure to visit the PostBlloku memorial, where you’l find one of Albania’s hundreds of thousands of nuclear concrete bunkers, concrete pillars from a labour camp and a piece of the Berlin Wall forming a triangle.
 Visit the Pyramid of Tirana, also called Piramida.
 This was built as a memorial to Enver Hoxha by his daughter and now sits abandoned.

 But Tirana is so much more than just post-Communist oddities and memorials.
 It’s vibrant and full of life.
 The former heart of the Communist party was located in the neighbourhood of Blloku, which was where important party figures lived.
 Now, Blloku is the trendiest neighbourhood in Tirana.
-It’s full of rainbow-coloured building facades to take photos of by day and cool bars to frequent by night.
-So don’t discount Tirana if you see a cheap flight during your next Skyscanner search!
-It’s a great, unusual city break.
+It’s full of rainbow-coloured facades to take photos of by day and cool bars to frequent by night.
+Tirana is a great, unusual city break.

 23. Ohrid, Macedonia